fanoframework/fanoframework.github.io/known-issues/index.md

 Segmentation fault (core dumped)
 ```

-When linker `ld` is symlinked to LLVM linker `/usr/bin/ld.lld`, this cause segmentation fault when project is using `cthreads` unit.
-Workaround is to modify `ld` to point to GNU linker `/usr/bin/ld.bfd`.
+Try to update to latest FreeBSD and then rebuild the application, if the error does not go away, you may want to symlink `ld` to point to GNU linker `/usr/bin/ld.bfd` as a workaround.

 ```
 $ sudo ln -s -f /usr/bin/ld.bfd /usr/bin/ld
 ```

+When linker `ld` is symlinked to LLVM linker `/usr/bin/ld.lld` (default), sometime, this cause segmentation fault when project is using `cthreads` unit.

 However, latest binutils on newer FreeBSD releases no longer ships with `ld.bfd`.
-Other workaround is to install Free Pascal from FreeBSD package manager
+Other workaround you may try is to install Free Pascal from FreeBSD package manager

 ```
 $ sudo pkg install fpc